Jherson-Aguto/BankingSystem/docs/TaskNow.md

 - Update Aggregate using EF Core
 - EF Core vs Dapper trade-offs

-Additional concepts were reviewed conceptually:
+Reviewed conceptually:

 - Loading Strategies
 - Migrations
 - Value Converters
 - Owned Types

-These concepts were intentionally not adopted because they do not currently provide value to the chosen architecture.
+These concepts are understood and can be adopted when future requirements justify their use.

 ---